Owen-Hugh/DEMs/README.md

 > `pip install -r requirements.txt`Build the environment to run this code.

 If you find this project useful in your research, please cite the following work:

-'Wu Y, Feng W, Li Y, Zhang K, Yang F. Dual-stage method with PINN for coupled strong-form diffusion and energy-based deformation analysis in lithium-ion batteries.
+`Wu Y, Feng W, Li Y, Zhang K, Yang F. Dual-stage method with PINN for coupled strong-form diffusion and energy-based deformation analysis in lithium-ion batteries.
 Applied Mathematical Modelling.
-2025 Feb 5:115986.'
+2025 Feb 5:115986.`